Zhang-Wenwen/GaitMotion/readme.md

 We express our gratitude to the volunteers who participated in the data collection experiment.
 Thanks for Prof. Calvin Kuo's guidance on the data collection and arrangement.

 <!-- ## License

-Specify the license under which your project is distributed.
-For example:

 This project is licensed under the [MIT License](LICENSE). -->